 Besides the Ordinary Portland Cement, a number of other types of cement are also manufactured, by varying the ratio of the raw material and/or by adding some additional materials.

-We will discuss types of cement in detail below.
+We will discuss the above types of cement in detail below.

 Click on the image below to view in HD.